Berserk-Games/Tabletop-Simulator-API/docs/event.md

 ###tryObjectEnterContainer(...)

-Called when an object attempts to enter a container.
-The object is prevented from entering unless `true` is returned.
+Called when an Object attempts to enter a container.
+The Object is prevented from entering unless `true` is returned.

 !!!info "tryObjectEnter(container, enter_object)"
 	* [<span class="tag obj"></span>](types.md)&nbsp;**container**: The container the Object is trying to enter.